-The logger requires two user-replaceable AA 1.5 V alkaline batteries for operation at the extreme ends of the logger operating range.
+The logger requires two user-replaceable AA 1.5 V alkaline batteries.
 Expected battery life varies based on the ambient temperature where the logger is deployed, the logging or sampling interval, frequency of offloading and connection to the mobile device, number of channels that are active, alarm duration, use of burst mode or statistics logging, and battery performance.
 New batteries typically last 1 year with logging intervals greater than 1 minute.
 Deployments in extremely cold or hot temperatures, a logging interval faster than 1 minute, or a sampling interval faster than 15 seconds can impact battery life.
 Estimates are not guaranteed due to uncertainties in initial battery conditions and operating environment.